Leo Strauss: Philosophy

 For Strauss, politics and philosophy were necessarily intertwined.
 He regarded the trial and death of Socrates as the moment when political philosophy came into existence.
 Strauss considered one of the most important moments in the history of philosophy Socrates' argument that philosophers could not study nature without considering their own human nature, which, in the words of Aristotle, is that of "a political animal."
 However, he also held that the ends of politics and philosophy were inherently irreconcilable and irreducible to one another.

 Strauss distinguished "scholars" from "great thinkers," identifying himself as a scholar.
-He wrote that most self-described philosophers are in actuality scholars, cautious and methodical.
+He wrote that most self-described philosophers are, in fact, cautious and methodical scholars.
 Great thinkers, in contrast, boldly and creatively address big problems.
-Scholars deal with these problems only indirectly by reasoning about the great thinkers' differences.
+Scholars address these problems only indirectly by reasoning about the differences among the great thinkers.

 In Natural Right and History, Strauss begins with a critique of Max Weber's epistemology, briefly engages the relativism of Martin Heidegger (who goes unnamed) and continues with a discussion of the evolution of natural rights via an analysis of the thought of Thomas Hobbes and John Locke.
 He concludes by critiquing Jean-Jacques Rousseau and Edmund Burke.
 At the heart of the book are excerpts from Plato, Aristotle, and Cicero.
-Much of his philosophy is a reaction to the works of Heidegger.
-Indeed, Strauss wrote that Heidegger's thinking must be understood and confronted before any complete formulation of modern political theory is possible, and this means that political thought has to engage with issues of ontology and the history of metaphysics.
+Much of his philosophy is a reaction to Heidegger's work.
+Indeed, Strauss wrote that Heidegger's thinking must be understood and confronted before any complete formulation of modern political theory is possible, which means that political thought must engage with issues of ontology and the history of metaphysics.

-Strauss wrote that Friedrich Nietzsche was the first philosopher to properly understand historicism, an idea grounded in a general acceptance of Hegelian philosophy of history.
+Strauss wrote that Friedrich Nietzsche was the first philosopher to understand historicism properly, an idea grounded in a general acceptance of Hegelian philosophy of history.
 Heidegger, in Strauss's view, sanitized and politicized Nietzsche, whereas Nietzsche believed "our own principles, including the belief in progress, will become as unconvincing and alien as all earlier principles (essences) had shown themselves to be" and "the only way out seems to be ... that one voluntarily choose life-giving delusion instead of deadly truth, that one fabricate a myth."
 Heidegger believed that the tragic nihilism of Nietzsche was itself a "myth" guided by a defective Western conception of Being that Heidegger traced to Plato.
 In his published correspondence with Alexandre Kojève, Strauss wrote that Georg Wilhelm Friedrich Hegel was correct when he postulated that an end of history implies an end to philosophy as understood by classical political philosophy.